Community service fee

 We periodically review resources on-site to find ways of improving performance by employing new technology and operational methods based on international best practices.

-By regularly reviewing service provider contracts, we can evaluate key areas of improvement such as performance and cost savings.
+By regularly reviewing service provider contracts, we can evaluate key areas of improvement, such as performance and cost savings.
+This helps us to determine future budgets and predict expenses.

-This amount allows for the setting aside of a small portion of CSF collections as a provision in case certain receivables are required to be written off in the future.
+This amount allows for the setting aside of a small portion of CFS collections as a provision in case certain receivables are required to be written off in the future.

 Finally, any surpluses or deficits from previous years are brought into consideration during the determination of the CSF rate for the current year.